Interfering with the criminal justice system can be obstruction of justice.

 Courts take interference with the law and the court systems, referred to as Obstruction of Justice, seriously.
 If you face obstruction of justice or any other criminal charge, you need to have a criminal defense team in your corner capable of successfully handling complex criminal matters.

-In cases with complex or multiple allegations or important legal issues, there is a great advantage to having a team of lawyers collaborate and work together to achieve the best possible result.
+In cases with complex or multiple allegations or legal issues, there is a great advantage to having a team of lawyers collaborate and work together to achieve the best possible result.
 Most defense lawyers are solo practitioners, and they cannot provide the same level of service or results compared to multiple lawyers working together towards a common goal.
-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. is comprised of multiple experienced defense lawyers, paralegals with decades of experience handling criminal cases, highly effective private investigators, and experts from a variety of fields.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. is comprised of experienced defense lawyers and paralegals with decades of experience handling criminal cases, highly effective private investigators, and experts from a variety of fields.
 We take time to role-play courtroom hearings, debate factual and legal issues, and brainstorm potential defenses and strategies.
 There is no substitute for a team working together to protect and defend you.

 Michigan Criminal Defense Attorney